Skip to main content

 Then deploy by target name.

-tilebox workflow deploy-release --release "$RELEASE_ID" --target dev --json
+tilebox workflow deploy-release --latest --target dev

 Start release runners where the work should run